Loisel/colorview2d/README.txt

 * Plot line traces of arbitrary orientations by point and click in the 2d colorplot.
 * Mass extract linetraces (to depict feature evolution).
 * Extract linear slopes in units of the datafile axis by point and click.
 * Convolute the dataset with a gaussian window ("smoothing").
+* Apply a median filter to the data.
 * Scale and derive data.
+* Save cv2d config files to recover the state of the data file including axis labels and plotting pipeline.

 ---